ietf-wg-asdf/SDF/sdf.md

 <!-- (using `sdfData` definitions, i.e., the same entries as for `sdfProperty` declarations). -->
-Actions may be long-running, that is to say that the effects may not take place immediately as would be expected for an update to an `sdfPoperty`; the effects may play out over time and emit action results.
+Actions may be long-running, that is to say that the effects may not take place immediately as would be expected for an update to an `sdfProperty`; the effects may play out over time and emit action results.
 Actions may also not always complete and may result in application errors, such as an item blocking the closing of an automatic door.